tshaddix/oocharts-js/README.md

 - 'd': Days
 - 'w': Weeks
 - 'm': Months
-- 'y' Years
+- 'y': Years

 It is important to note that only one of the two dates (start and end) can be relative.
 If the start date is relative, then it will include the dates **before** the end date (i.e. "30d" would make the start date 30 days from the end date).
-If the end date is realtive, then it will include the dates **after** the start date.
+If the end date is relative, then it will include the dates **after** the start date.

 ####Setting the API Key and Loading the Dependencies####
 OOcharts uses the [Google Visualization Library](https://developers.google.com/chart/interactive/docs/reference) to chart data.
 To get started, you will need to call the `load()` function after setting your API Key.
 This is all a bunch of gibberish, so here is a code example: